 A limestone-based tarmac is the best option for resin driveways because it has less thermal expansion.
 This means that as it starts to get warm and the tarmac begins to expand, the resin is less likely to crack.
 Limestone-based tarmac is more readily available in central England.
 The north and the south of England have different granites with a greater rate of expansion, so it is always best to check with your asphalt supplier.

 As a rule of thumb in average weather conditions, tarmac needs to be left to set for a minimum of 2 weeks in order to let the oils deplete.
 We do however always recommend that you speak to the tarmac plant before laying your base for resin bound.

 Concrete is graded in newtons.
 The newton graded number of the concrete is placed after the ‘C’ when looking at specifications, for example, ‘C20’.
 The higher the newton grading, the stronger the concrete.

 Concrete, as it is, is not permeable and so does not allow water to flow through it.
 To adhere to SuDS compliance and for a resin bound system to be permeable, special permeable concrete must be used.
 An aco drain can be laid when installing concrete on a slope to collect the water draining through the resin bound.
 Some contractors drill holes in the concrete or place vertical piping going through it to the sub base to allow for water flow.
 Whilst this helps with drainage, it is not SuDS complaint.

 You should generally be laying 100mm worth of concrete as a base coat when installing resin bound gravel.

 The best concrete to use is C20 concrete.

 Concrete drys out at different rates depending on the humidity.
-The general rule of thumb is that you should leave it for at least 4 weeks.
+The general rule of thumb is that you should leave the tarmac sub base for at least 4 weeks.
 This will help it develop to its maximum strength as well.
 Concrete should be smooth brushed before cure.
-A primer must be laid in order create better adhesion of the resin bound aggregates.
+A primer must be laid in order to create better adhesion of the resin bound aggregates.